 You might be a small child, blissfully playing in your grandmother’s backyard.
 Behaving in a manner so innocent, its very nature demands the use of the word angelic.

 You might have that childhood bliss shattered in a moment when a bee stings you in the face.

 You might retreat into your grandmother’s house in a state of distress because a bee has just stung you in the face.

 Years later you have your revenge at a family picnic when your aunt is stung by a bee.
 You confidently inform her, “bees only sting fat bitchy women.”
-She is not amused.
+Despite the accuracy of your statement, she is not amused.

 Bad things about calligraphy:

 They make you learn it in Art class.